-Croatia: New obligations according to EU Directives18.
-March 2015. / SEE Energy News
+Croatia: New obligations according to EU Directives, SEE Energy News

 The Croatian National Assembly has recently adopted the new Law on Energy Efficiency, and the Third National Energy Efficiency Action Plan for the period 2014-2016 has also been prepared and notified to the European Commission.

 The National Energy Efficiency Authority (Croat.
 NKT) of the Center for Monitoring Business Activities in the Energy Sector and Investments (Croat.
 CEI) has the role of the national energy efficiency agency.